About

 Visits out of hours on request, minimum charge NOK 500,-

-Please note that we cannot except foreign currencies, i.e. Euro.
+Please note that we cannot accept foreign currencies, i.e. Euro.